 In addition to the 40+ antiques stores you have art galleries, specialty coffee shops, artisanal food shops and charming boutiques in this town.
 It is a perfect town for a day trip or a weekend away.
 We went on a weekday and the town was not busy.
 Be aware though that the population swells during weekends.

 My son and I had a great time wandering through town on our Hudson Valley Tour.
 I can highly recommend Lick Hudson for their fabulous ice cream flavours such as gingersnap molasses and salted pistachio.
 My son had a banana split sundae which I helped him finish.
 I needed one of their delicious expressos after I came down from my post sundae sugar-high.

 We only did a day trip but there’s plenty of accommodation if you choose to stay here.
-Check out the websites Stay in Hudson for accommodation possibilities and Go To Hudson for what to do when you are there.
 This article from the folks at The Kitchn suggests staying at The Rivertown Lodge for which you can check out reviews on TripAdvisor.
 Although the article also has got a walking tour and a downloadable map, it has gotten flack from locals who (correctly) insist that Hudson New York is in the Hudson River Valley and not The Catskills.

 The town is conveniently located on the Hudson River with its own Amtrak railroad station.
 It is 2 hours from New York City and 3 hours from Boston.
 We drove to Hudson and parking is really easy.
 We rented our car through Hertz as per usual

 SPREAD THE WORD!
 PIN THIS TO YOUR TRAVEL PINTEREST BOARDS FOR FUTURE REFERENCE!

 We did not receive compensation of any form, monetary or otherwise, from any of the products, services, hotels etc mentioned in this article.